Monesh-Devadiga/Blog-Management-API/README.md

 # Blog Management API

-A RESTful API for managing blog posts with authentication, categories, search, pagination and file upload support.
+A RESTful API for managing blog posts a with authentication, categories, search, pagination and file upload support.

 ## Tech Stack